 Mosaic provides a great number of economic and social benefits to the local communities in which it operates.
 However, as with all mining activities, the extraction and beneficiation of phosphate and potash to meet the global demand for mineral fertilizer has the potential to cause environmental impacts.
 One such impact at our mining facilities in Central Florida is the loss of farm output due to farmland being used for mining.
 The AEIS noted that Mosaic's mining operations, as forecast for 2011 to 2050, will have a net positive economic impact on the local economy.
 Any economic effects from losses in farm output would be more than made up for by higher paying employment and economic activity resulting from mining.
+Additionally, land reclaimed from mining is returned to agricultural uses once released from reclamation requirements.

 Mosaic operates in a highly regulated and monitored industry.
 We work closely with state/provincial and federal officials on operations, expansions and sales to ascertain the environmental impact of industry activities on local communities.
 Through this collaboration, Mosaic has identified and implemented mitigation opportunities that safeguard local communities from potential negative impact.
 In Brazil we work closely with communities and local public authorities to communicate risks and safety precautions related to mining dams.
 These efforts include the formation of action groups that will be trained to recognize and act in emergency situations.
+In 2019 we completed dam emergency simulations in cooperation with civil defense groups, emergency personnel, municipalities and other stakeholders.
+Additionally, we engage communities that are potentially impacted or impacted by our operations through programs that build trust and encourage two-way dialogue aimed at addressing environmental issues.

-For more information on actual or potential impacts, please see the discussion of risk factors in our 2018 Form 10-K Report, page 27.
+For more information on actual or potential impacts, please see the discussion of risk factors in our 2019 10-K.